Call us to set up an appointment! 260-484-1964

 CHECK YOUR VITAMIN D LEVEL

 Researchers have found that those with lower levels of Vitamin D tend to report more frequent episodes of back pain than their counterparts with adequate levels of the nutrient.
-This could suggest a link between low vitamin D level and heightened odds for chronic or recurrent bouts of back pain.
-(2) Cox Chiropractic Medicine Inc suggests you listen to this podcast with Dr. James Cox on The Back Doctors Podcast with Dr. Michael Johnson as he discusses the benefit of proper nutrition in managing a patient with 3 disc herniations via the Cox® Technic System of Spinal Pain Management.
+This could suggest a link between low vitamin D level and heightened odds for chronic or recurrent episodes of back pain.
+(2) Cox Chiropractic Medicine Inc suggests you listen to this podcast with Dr. James Cox on The Back Doctors Podcast with Dr. Michael Johnson as he discusses the benefit of adequate nutrition in managing a patient with 3 disc herniations via the Cox® Technic System of Spinal Pain Management.

 CONTACT Cox Chiropractic Medicine Inc